DannyMichaels/ruby-oop-lesson/readme.md

 # ...
 ```

-And if we also wanted a writer for `age`:
+And if we also wanted a writer for `age`

 ```ruby
 class Person